JonP-HN/Python-3/API mash-up: movie recommendations/README.md

 # :movie_camera: API mash-up: movie recomendations
-Data mash-up from the Application Programming Interfaces (APIs) of OMDB and TasteDive to generate movie recommendations, sorted according to their Rotten Tomatoes scores.
+Data mash-up from the Application Programming Interfaces (APIs) of OMDB and TasteDive.
+This generates movie recommendations, sorted according to their Rotten Tomatoes scores.

 ## Features
 * Get related movie recommendations after entering the name of a film.